hosseinmirzapur/openai-go/README.md

 4. Obtain an API key from OpenAI by signing up on their website (https://openai.com).

-5. Set the API key as an environment variable: (or create a .env file)
+5. Set the API key as an environment variable: (or create an .env file and use godotenv)

    ```bash
    export OPENAI_API_KEY=your-api-key